 We've started doing regular user interviews data scientists working on our team, and later — with data scientists, architects, and managers working on our potential clients' teams.
-This included the whole thing from writing the script, to sitting next to a user and watching them traverse the particular scenario, analyzing the results (usually through a direct discussion), and then simplifying and adapting our interface if necessary.
+This included the whole thing from writing the script to sitting next to a user and watching them traverse the particular scenario, analyzing the results (usually through a direct discussion), and then simplifying and adapting our interface if necessary.

-Main goal here was to create a visual style that can be reused for new client presentations.
+The main goal here was to create a visual style that can be reused for new client presentations.
 Older landing pages and interactive visualizations needed to be adapted for mobile platforms.
 Together with the front-end engineering team we optimized the performance and made all the animations in the interactive dataviz as smooth as possible.

 The side-goal here was to build up a library of reusable components (plots, charts, media galleries, etc.) for our future landing pages and visualizations.
 Later on, most of them were added to our codebase.
-Also, we’ve experimented a lot with color schemes, font styling, and different controls to improve usability on mobile platforms.
+Also, we’ve experimented a lot with color schemes, font styling, and different controls to improve the usability on mobile platforms.

-At some point, we’ve designed a special version of our platform with some additional widgets and tweaks to be used on premise for one of our main clients.
+At some point, we’ve designed a special version of our platform with some additional widgets and tweaks to be used on-premise for one of our main clients.
 This lead to solving some challenging tasks: platform interfaces had to work nicely on multiple connected screens; some parts needed to be built from scratch or heavily adapted for mobile devices; all web interfaces also have to be optimized for real-time monitoring of huge datasets.

 - In less than a year we’ve updated the design of the Platform, so it was ready for a beta release;

 - New design for Habidatum landing page was done;

 - Design team created several mobile-optimized interactive data visualizations for clients;

 - Tried out the new role of a design lead 🤯.
 Onboarded new designers;